linkedin/pygradle/README.md

 | com.linkedin.python-pex     | Developing Pex Applications                   | TODO          |

 ## Custom Setup Tools Distribution Class

 There are some cases where you will need to implement a distribution class that can take the command 'entrypoints'.
-If you want to use our distribution class, you can find it in `gradle-python-oss/src/integTest/resources/setup.py`
+We provide a suggested setup.py for projects.
+You can find it in pygradle-plugin/templates/setup.py.template.
+In order to make it easy for consumers to use, we also provide a task `generateSetupPy` that will write it out to disk.
+Be careful, this task *will* overwrite any existing setup.py in the project.

 # Developing on PyGradle